 Checking the Operating System Architecture You Have

-Whether you have a 32-bit or a 64-bit operating system makes a huge difference on how much total RAM your system can have.
+Whether you have a 32-bit or a 64-bit operating system significantly affects how much total RAM your system can have.

 How to Check Your Operating System Architecture?

-Heading over to your System Details is perhaps the easiest way to check your OS architecture.
+Heading to your System Details is perhaps the easiest way to check your OS architecture.

-To do his. head over to control panel -> System and Security -> System Option.
+To do this.
+Head over to the control panel -> System and Security -> System Option.

-There are also several others ways which you can read about in this detailed article: How to Check What is My Processor Architecture
+There are also several other ways that you can read about in this detailed article: How to Check What is My Processor Architecture.

 Also Read: Why RAM is Called Volatile Memory?